gururajw/gururajw/README.md

 I am a researcher working in the field of radiative transfer in astrophysical transients such as supernovae and kilonovae through computational modeling.
 I develop codes to help me analyze the data and to simulate computational models for the astrophysical processes.

 An open-source, 1-D, Monte Carlo Radiation Transport code SuperLite that I developed as part of my tenure at Louisiana State University to synthesize model spectra for supernovae powered by circumstellar interactions is publicly available under GNU GPL3 license.
+SuperLite is based on the code SuperNu version 3.X developed by Ryan Wollaeger and Dan van Rossum.

 <!--
 **gururajw/gururajw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.